ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-20/index.md

 **What is a Token?**

-Tokens can virtually represent anything in Ethereum, from reputation points in an online platform, skills of a character in a game, lottery tickets till a financial asset bond to a real good like a share in a company, a fiat currency or a gold ounce, and so on!
+Tokens can virtually represent anything in Ethereum, from reputation points in an online platform, skills of a character in a game and lottery tickets till financial asset bond to a real good like a share in a company, a fiat currency, a gold ounce and so on!
 Such a powerful feature deserves and must be handled by a robust standard, right?
 That's exactly where the ERC-20 plays its role!

 **What is ERC-20?**